cornerstone-consulting/INFIODocs/infio-docs.md

   ```
   > Note: Replace `USERNAME` with your actual SQL Server login name (the server-level login).

-  To grant the specified permissions to a user in a single database, you can run the following SQL query (You can skip this step if you already performed above query for all databases):
+  To grant the specified permissions to a user in a single database, you can run the following SQL query:

     ```sql
     USE [YourDatabaseName];  -- Replace with your actual database name